monadicsystems/monadicsystems.github.io/post1.md

 ## Lucid Crash Course

-Lucid provides us with an `Html` monad that we can use to sequence and nest HTML tags, like so
+Lucid provides us with an `Html` monad that we can use to sequence and nest HTML tags, like so:

 ```haskell
 myHtml :: Html ()